 Our meeting room is available during normal library hours to nonprofit organizations, educators, or other groups of 2 or more who are engaging in not-for-profit activity that fits within the library's policies.
 Library and City of Sanger events take priority scheduling, and other groups are scheduled on a first-come, first-serve basis.

 Yes!
 Volunteers are welcome support for the library and can help with promoting the library within the community, fund raising, assisting with special events, and providing service in the library.
-Please visit our Volunteer page for more information.
+Please visit our Volunteer and Donation page for more information.

 We ask that you come during our normal business hours (M-Thu: 10am -6pm, Fri: 10am-5pm & Sat: 10am-2pm) and fill out a Community Service application.
 We will review it to confirm you are a good candidate (theft or assault charges are not accepted).
 We cannot guarantee a certain amount of hours.
 Work is dependent on how busy the library is and how many people are currently on the schedule.
 More information on Community Service can be found on our volunteer page.